Unraveling the Controversy: Who Really Invented Email?

 Historians such as Thomas Haigh, David Crocker, and others were firm believers of ARPANET inventor Ray Tomlinson, who sent the first message using ARPANET in 1971 as the inventor of email, rather than Ayyadurai’s 1978 invention.
 They dismissed Ayyadurai’s EchoMail as not being significant as it was a closed system, as opposed to Tomlinson’s open system used by the ARPANET.

-Tomlinson was receiving most of the credit for the invention of email for many years before Ayyadurai came forth with his EchoMail news, leading to criticisms from industry insiders.
 For instance, Crocker noted that regardless of the features in Ayyadurai’s 1979 program, they already appeared in IWIF in 1976/77.
 Gawker Media fueled the criticisms as they posted articles saying, “Shiva Ayyadurai did not invent email,” resulting in Ayyadurai suing Gawker Media in 2012 for defamation and slander.

 Who Invented Email?
 The Debate Continues

 Ayyadurai has attracted public attention for his claims of inventing email, and industry insiders have weighed in on the debate based on their own opinions, but what is at the center of this controversy?
-Who really invented email?
-Since 1982 when an article in Smithsonian Magazine described Ayyadurai’s creation of the first electronic messaging system, our understanding of the birth of email has changed, and the feud between Tomlinson and Ayyadurai continues.
-False claims made by Ayyadurai, such as inventing the “@” sign, have been debunked, as well as some believing he exaggerates the scope of his work, attempting to take credit for aspects already in existence at the time.
+Who invented email?

-Despite being widely accepted as the inventor of email, Tomlinson has not escaped criticism himself, being accused of copying other people’s ideas and receiving excessive recognition for his work.
-The debate is ultimately centered around whether or not Ayyadurai should receive official recognition from US Government for inventing the first interoffice mail system – each side brings valid arguments from technical features to reactions from historians/industry insiders – with popular opinion playing an important role in the resolution of this ongoing debate.
+The debate is ultimately centered around whether or not Ayyadurai should receive official recognition from the US Government for inventing the first interoffice mail system – each side brings valid arguments from technical features to reactions from historians/industry insiders – with popular opinion playing an essential role in the resolution of this ongoing debate.

 The Pros and Cons of Each Claim